 They also offer a two-week free trial.

-LionDesk is a CRM designed to be the most efficient CRM software for real estate agents.
-It aims to be the all-in-one solution for realtors, agents, brokers, lenders, and teams to use and rely on to improve their operations and supercharge their communications and interactions with clients.
+LionDesk is a CRM designed to be the most efficient CRM software for the real estate business.
+It aims to be the all-in-one solution for realtors, agents, brokers, lenders, and teams to use and rely on to improve their operations and supercharge their client communications and interactions.

-LionDesk sets itself apart from other CRMs by offering some real estate-specific features as well as some advanced ones.
+LionDesk sets itself apart from other CRMs by offering some real estate-specific features and some advanced ones.
 These include video email and video texting.

 - Contact Management